DSaunders/EasyEvents/readme.md

 ### SQL Server

-Currently stores all events in a single table, but will soon seperate them by stream.

-The database must exist, but the tables will be created for you if they do not exist.
+The database must exist, but an `events` table will be created for you with the correct schema.

 The only parameter to the `SqlEventStore` constructor is the connection string for the database where you wish to store your events.